-Tammy uses a program called JAWS which is a computer screen reader, designed to help blind and low vision employees by reading out the content on the screen.
+Tammy uses a workplace disability management program called JAWS which is a computer screen reader, designed to help blind and low vision employees by reading out the content on the screen.

 280 people develop diabetes everyday – that’s one person every five minutes, around 1.7 million Australians.

 Dyspraxia is a common condition affecting motor coordination in up to six per cent of children, of whom 70 per cent will continue to experience some level of difficulty in adulthood.